hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ---
 layout: post
 published: true
+title: "Complete Archlinux Install With LVM, EXT4, UEFI, And Gummiboot"
 ---

 Note: This guide requires knowledge of basic Linux Console commands.
 Please backup all data before attempting to follow it.